 Description

-DESCRIPTION: Feltwell War Memorial is located in a semi-circular roadside enclosure, bounded by walls, adjacent to the south-west corner of the churchyard of the Church of St Mary (Grade I-listed).
+Feltwell War Memorial is a First World War memorial built in 1920.
+It is located in a semi-circular roadside enclosure, surrounded by walls, near the south-west corner of the churchyard of the Church of St Mary, which is a Grade I-listed building.

-The memorial is comprised of a polished, red granite wheel-head cross rising from a tapering plinth on a square base.
-This surmounts a three-stepped concrete base on a broad, stone-slab platform.
-The plinth bears the inscriptions and names in incised lettering, painted white.
+The memorial features a polished, red granite wheel-head cross that rises from a tapering plinth on a square base.
+This is set atop a three-stepped concrete base, which is on a broad stone-slab platform.
+The plinth includes incised lettering, painted white, bearing inscriptions and the names of the fallen.

-To the north-east of the memorial is a red brick wall with a stone pediment and base, carrying a polished, black granite plaque dedicated to the No 75 (New Zealand) Squadron.*
+To the north-east of the memorial, there is a red brick wall with a stone pediment and base, which holds a polished black granite plaque dedicated to the No 75 (New Zealand) Squadron.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.